Skip to Content

 CeraVe Foaming Facial Cleanser | B01N1LL62WView On Amazon

-When you’re ready to take your skin exfoliation to the next level, the Paula’s Choice AHA BHA Exfoliant Duo delivers impressive results.
-This powerhouse pair features a 2% BHA Liquid Exfoliant for daily pore-clearing and a 25% AHA + 2% BHA Peel for intensive weekly resurfacing—serious acid concentration that addresses texture, discoloration, and fine lines.
+Paula’s Choice AHA BHA Exfoliant Duo works as a two-step system — a 2% BHA Liquid Exfoliant for daily pore-clearing and a 25% AHA + 2% BHA Peel for deep weekly resurfacing.

 Pros